espnet/espnet/doc/paper/espnet-se++/paper.md

 # Development plan
-The development plan of the ESPnet-SE++ can be found in https://github.com/espnet/espnet/issues/2200.
+The development plan of the ESPnet-SE++ can be found in [Development plan for ESPnet2 speech enhancement](https://github.com/espnet/espnet/issues/2200).
 In addition, the current joint-task design for the front-end task needs to be speech-to-speech transformation, and the back-end task needs to take speech as input to generate recognition, understanding, or translation results.
 In the future, we would like to extend to other type of combinations, such as using ASR as a front-end model and TTS as a back-end model to create a speech-to-speech conversion, making the selection of front-end and back-end modules more flexible.

 <!-- the TTS module is unavailable within the current structure.  -->